nacbotics5/web-scraping-Tvshows4mobile-with-python/README.md

-# web-scraping-with-python
+# web-scraping-Tvshows4mobile-with-python
-Cool web scraping codes featuring downloading a movie on request,searching google for information
+Cool web scraping codes featuring downloading a movie from tvshows4mobile on requests